FAQ: Linkbot Labs and Linkbots

 Instructions, continued:

 Also see the questions and answers on the “Linkbot Troubleshooting” FAQ page.
-For further debugging, you can click “Save Ch” to save a program’s Ch code with the default name “roboblockly.ch” in the C-STEM Studio->My Workspace->RoboBlockly folder and then launch it with the ChIDE software.
+For further debugging, you can click “Save Ch” to save a program’s Ch code with the default name “roboblocky.ch” in the C-STEM Studio->My Workspace->RoboBlocky folder and then launch it with the ChIDE software.
 Then click “Run” in ChIDE and see what error messages are displayed to debug the problem.

 Unfortunately, hardware Linkbots do not work directly with iPads at this point.
 It is possible to use an iPad to control hardware Linkbots using a low-cost Raspberry Pi computer, as shown here.
 But it is not ideal.
 The best ways to work with Linkbots are to use Windows, Mac, or Chromebook machines, as outlined in the questions and answers above.

-If your school needs the license agreement in order to install Linkbot Labs on your school computers you can find it on the Downloads page.
-Look for the button labeled “License Agreement” under Option 1 of the WIndows and MacOSX section.
+If your school needs the license agreement in order to install Linkbot Labs on your school computers you can find a link to it on the Downloads page.